MrE-Fog/datatheorem-api-secure-action/README.md

 # Data Theorem API Secure Github Action

-Data Theorem's API Secure will scan your RESTful API for security issues, including SQL injection and potential leaks of personally identifiable information.
+Data Theorem's API Secure will scan your RESTful APIs for security issues, including SQL injection and potential leaks of personally identifiable information.

 More information can be found here: